PhD Degrees: Politics and International Studies

 Throughout the process of research design, fieldwork, and writing, students are expected to maintain regular contact with their supervisors.
-The work of writing the PhD dissertation is the student alone, supported, of course, by regular meetings with the supervisor.
-Advanced PhD Students are strongly encouraged to participate in workshops offered outside SOAS and to attend and present at conferences organised by the major research associations in the field.
+Writing the dissertation is the student’s work alone, supported by regular meetings with the supervisor(s) and participating in a write-up seminar for advanced PhD students.
+The Department strongly encourages students to participate in workshops offered outside SOAS and to attend and present at conferences organised by the major research associations in the field (limited funding available).

-Teaching is an important part of doctoral training for PhD Students considering an academic career.
-The Department aims to regularly offer advanced Research Students the possibility to work as a Tutor (or Graduate Teaching Assistant, GTA) on one of the courses offered in the Department for a maximum of two years.
-Tutorial duties involve seminar teaching, PhD Research Handbook 2011-12 holding office hours, and marking.
-Research Students taking on a Tutor post are expected to have completed a GTA training module offered by the Academic Development Directorate (usually offered in September, see ADD website).
+Teaching is an important part of doctoral training for PhD students considering an academic career.
+The Department aims to offer advanced Research Students the possibility to work as a Graduate Teaching Assistant (GTA) on one of the courses offered in the Department for a maximum of two years.
+Duties involve seminar teaching, holding office hours, and marking.
+Research students taking on a GTA post are expected to have completed a GTA training module offered by the Academic Development Directorate (ADD), usually offered in September.
+See also the Department’s GTA Handbook.

 How to apply